devassistant/devassistant/docs/developer_documentation.rst

 Assistant Roles
 ~~~~~~~~~~~~~~~

-The ``crt`` in the above example means, that we're running an assistant that
+The ``create`` in the above example means, that we're running an assistant that
 creates a project.

 .. include:: assistant-roles.txt